Chouhan007pnkj/Architect/README.md

 # Architect

-# Here is the Architect Website where people were contact with Architect.
+# the Architect Website where people were see the portfolio and reviews of projects
-# they will see the portfolio and reviews of projects.
+# it will also contact with Architect for their personal projects.